mapping your sacred biography

 Aside from applying forgiveness to my daughters’ birth, there were some parts of the birth that were actually traumatic, despite being prepared for a homebirth, and physically having it go well.
 This gets into the emotional experience, which, with any birth, involves a coming apart to make way for the new.

 I experienced feelings of abandonment because the midwife was not there when the twins were born.
 No matter how I spin this detail in a positive light as a chance for me to realize my power as a birthing woman, there was still a part of me that felt alone and scared.
-Of course, my husband was there, and he scrambled to fill the role of midwife and partner simultaneously, and he managed what he could from the outside.
+Of course, my husband was there, scrambling to fill the roles of midwife and partner simultaneously, and he managed what he could from the outside.
 But on the inside, there was a moment when I realized I was giving birth on my own, with no other feminine support present, and I felt angry.
 And because the birth was such a whirlwind, and I immediately needed to focus on caring for two infants at once, those feelings got buried.

 My preparation and the birth hormones in my body carried me through the event physically intact.
 But my mind held onto lasting feelings of abandonment, betrayal, anger, guilt, embarrassment, and unworthiness.
 I ruminated on why the midwife hadn’t been there.
 What had held her up from arriving on time?
 Didn’t she care about me?
 Was I unworthy of care?
 Did I have Karmic ties with her that were playing out past-life conflicts?
 Didn’t I deserve to have support during birth?
 Did I do something wrong?

 These negative (and irrational) thought loops were running in the back of my mind for years before they began to surface for healing.
-And when the thoughts and visceral feelings of abandonment and betrayal began to spill out I knew I needed help.
-Over several years I did talk therapy, somatic experiencing, eye movement desensitization and reprocessing (EMDR) therapy, Emotional Freedom Techniques (EFT), art therapy, and many other healing modalities to bring healing where it was needed in my psyche.
+And when the thoughts and visceral feelings of abandonment and betrayal began to spill out, I knew I needed help.
+Over several years, I did talk therapy, somatic experiencing, eye movement desensitization and reprocessing (EMDR) therapy, Emotional Freedom Techniques (EFT), art therapy, and many other healing modalities to bring healing where it was needed in my psyche.

 My identity as a mom morphed to being a caregiver